 By automating the data entry process and automatically delivering actionable relationship insights to business development teams, those individuals can spend more time interacting with clients and less time on mundane tasks.

-4. Integrates With Favorite Tools
+4. Integrates With Favorite Business Apps

 Related to the fact that salespeople don’t like using CRM systems, relationship intelligence is a tool that can work within the systems that they do like.